-When I started this blog, it was during a time of severe turmoil in my life when I really didn’t think I could hold on much longer.
-If there WAS anything else that could go wrong, I knew that it probably would, but what I DIDN’T know was whether or not I could come through it with my sanity…
+When I started this blog, it was called All Out War.
+It was during a time of severe turmoil in my life when I really didn’t think I could hold on much longer.
+If there WAS anything else that could go wrong, I knew that it probably would.
+But what I DIDN’T know was whether or not I could come through it with my sanity…

 Or my life.